-More and more farmers are boosting plant growth and getting larger yields by adding CO2 for their plants.
-Under the same conditions, the yield of the spaces with added CO2 is consistently higher than that of spaces without extra CO2—how great this improvement is varies by set up and experience.
+More and more farmers are boosting plant growth and getting larger yields by adding CO2 to their plants.
+Under the same conditions, the yield of the spaces with added CO2 is consistently higher than that of spaces without extra CO2—how great this improvement is varied by setup and experience.
 So can adding CO2 have the same effect when we clone plants?
 The answer is yes.
 Although we have fewer plants when cloned, they still benefit from the addition of CO2.

 Benefits of adding CO2

 We know that cloning is the re-growing of shoots cut from a parent plant.
 An important indicator of successful cloning is rooting, which means that the cloned plant is becoming a complete plant.
 Adding CO2 to cloned plants will encourage them to root faster.